illinois/queue/README.md

 2. All `.sql` files from `migrations` are read, parsed, and sorted by index.

-3. Each one is applied to the database sequentially in order.
+3. Each one is applied to the database in order.
 When a migration is successfully applied, an entry is created in the `migrations` table so that that migration won't be applied again.

 ## Multiple users in dev mode
 In production, all auth is done my Shibboleth, and we just read out of the `eppn` header